The Cataracs: Early days

 The duo met in their second year attending Berkeley High School.
 Singer-Vine was featured in a rap CD that was being passed around campus.
 When Hollowell-Dhar eventually heard the CD, he subsequently created a response.
 However, the "diss" response brought the two together and they soon became friends.
 In 2003, the two joined to create what is now The Cataracs (named after the phrase "Who smoke 'til your eyes get cataracts" from Snoop Dogg's song "What's My Name Pt.
 2").
 In the summer of 2006, they released their first album, Technohop Vol. 1.
 In August 2006, the group joined with The Pack to make the single "Blueberry Afghani".
 The song soon became a hit and was chosen as a "Download of the Week" by 106 KMEL and many music sites such as The Fader, UK's Hip Hop Connection and XLR8R praised it.

-Singer-Vine attended Columbia College Chicago in Chicago, Illinois.
+Singer-Vine attended Columbia College Chicago.
 Hollowell-Dhar is also a member of Pi Kappa Phi fraternity at San Francisco State University.
 But in order to pursue their dreams and career in music, they both decided that they would have to leave school.
-The duo then packed their bags and moved to Los Angeles, CA, where they began working on their music full-time, creating songs like "Club Love" and "Baby Baby", the latter which went on to be featured on the hit reality series Keeping Up with the Kardashians in early 2010.
+The duo then packed their bags and moved to Los Angeles where they began working on their music full-time, creating songs like "Club Love" and "Baby Baby", the latter which went on to be featured on the hit reality series Keeping Up with the Kardashians in early 2010.
 By 2007, they released their second album, Technohop Vol. 2, and in 2008 they released their third album, The 13th Grade.